 - After all the sugar has been added, whip the meringue on high speed until it becomes thick, glossy, and holds stiff peaks.
 Test a small amount between your fingers—if it feels gritty, keep whisking.
 You want the sugar to fully dissolve without overwhipping the meringue, which can cause it to become lumpy and unstable.

-- Using a rubber spatula, gently fold in the cornstarch, being careful not to deflate the meringue.
+- Then, using a rubber spatula, gently fold in the cornstarch, being careful not to deflate the meringue.

 - Spread or pipe the meringue onto the prepared tray in an 8-inch (20 cm) circle.
 Shape it with a spoon or spatula so that the edges are slightly taller and there’s a shallow dip in the center to hold your filling later.
 You can make decorative swoops or peaks on the sides if you like.